Samperebikovsky/data-512-a1/README.md

 ### API Notes
 - Pageview API excludes spiders/crawlers
 - Pagecounts API includes spiders/crawlers
-- We filter by user on the modern API.
+- Filter by user on the modern API.
 - Code to call API can be found [here](https://public.paws.wmcloud.org/User:Jtmorgan/data512_a1_example.ipynb) and is not mine.

 ### License and Terms of Use